Pastells/Human-vs.-Machine-Perceptions-on-Immigration-Stereotypes/README.md

 ## Results

 Predictions for each model are stored in the `results` folder along with the gold standard.
-Each model's task1, task2 and task3 results are separated into different CSV files, with the predictions for each feature being named '<feature>\_pred'.
+Each model's results are separated into different CSV files, with the predictions for each feature being named '<feature>\_pred'.

 The overall metrics for all models are shown in the `results/metrics` folder.
-The following metrics are considered for task 1:

-- F1, precision and recall for both negative and positive class.
-- F1, recall and accuracy, grouping by stereotypes that are implicit or explicit, as well as contextual or not (StereoHoax only).

 These metrics can be recreated using the `create_metrics.py` script.